louaaron/CS294_homework/README.md

 - ffoot     hinge       angular velocity (rad/s)
 ~~~~

-Aren't correctly represented in the loss function (which assumes 18 dimensions).
+Aren't correctly represented in the loss function (the comments about what each part represents don't match up).
+Furthermore, for some strange reason, all HalfCheetah environments load in 17 variables, not 18.